-JB Hi-Fi Solutions for Education offers parents educational pricing for their daughter's device, which can also be bundled with: a stylus; keyboard (Surface Pro); educational manufacturer warranty, which includes onsite (at School) warranty repairs or advanced replacement for Microsoft devices; and an optional three-year Accidental Damage Protection (ADP) insurance policy.
+JB Hi-Fi Solutions for Education offers parents educational pricing for their daughter's device, which can also be bundled with: a stylus; keyboard (Surface Pro); EDU Tech Care+ warranty, which includes onsite (at School) 'any reason' warranty repairs or advanced replacement for Microsoft devices; and an optional three-year Accidental Damage Protection (ADP) insurance policy.
 The warranty period varies from one to three years, depending on the manufacturer.
 Warranty periods are indicated on the portal for each device.